BlueInfinity1/Quiz-Game-Samples/README.md

-Lambda functions sample related to an online multiplayer quiz game that is no longer operational.
+Lambda function samples related to an online multiplayer quiz game that is no longer operational.